 - Cushion The Walls And Ceiling: Insulating the walls and ceiling of the garage is another way to improve its energy efficiency.
 Depending on your garage type, there are various insulating materials you can choose.
 These include styrofoam boards, batting, blow-in, and spray foam.
 Find the kind of insulation that best fits your garage and follow the process for installing it correctly.
 This will help control the flow of heat throughout the garage, allowing it to maintain a stable temperature.

 - Install Solar Panels: Solar energy is an affordable and efficient source of energy.
 And you can harness it to power some of the basic maintenance systems in your garage, such as heating.
 You can always install solar panels on the roof of your garage if it isn’t directly joined to your house.
+Installing solar panels also brings the added benefit of tax incentives.
+These incentives will be realized on your tax return.
+You can file a free personal income tax return under most circumstances.
+Of course, you can always opt to have a tax professional assist you with these matters.

 - Organize Your Garage: Since garage spaces are also used as storage areas for things other than your car, they should be kept clean and organized.
 Storing food items in the garage could attract pests, destroying cables and insulation on the walls and doors.
 Also, too many things in the garage disrupt airflow, increasing the load on your ventilation.
 Decluttering the garage space addresses these problems.
 This will even help you find things you thought you lost or valuables you no longer need that you can sell.